I love a fresh slate.

 Being proactive and intentional upfront will help create greater success throughout the year.
 Use check-ins with your accountability partner to help you reflect on your progress and revise your plans, if necessary.

 Here’s to a happy (and successful) new year.
-Now go out there and make 2018 your best year ever!
+Now go out there and make this your best year ever!